-Vested one-third annually.
-Scheduled to vest one-third annually.
+(2) Vested one-third annually.

+(3) Scheduled to vest one-third annually.
 Vesting of unvested shares was accelerated on 12/31/04.
-Vests September 13, 2011.
-May become exercisable sooner upon achievement of certain performance goals, as specified in the option agreement.
-Vests one quarter after one year, monthly for 36 months thereafter.
+(4) Vested upon achievement of certain performance goals, as specified in the option agreement.
+(5) Vests one quarter after one year, monthly for 36 months thereafter.
+(6) Vested six months from date of grant.